Linux kernel Module and driver Programming for x86

 Explained in details how to use virtual machine like VMware fusion of VMware workstation to setup a system for Linux kernel compilation and programming as virtual machines we can take snapshots and if there is problem we can simply revert to older snapshots for quick development, without corrupting the entire Operating system.

-How to Patch a linux kernel
+- How to Patch Linux kernel

 Over 15 years of total experience in software development, focusing on C/C++/Linux/Symbian C++, different flavors of UNIX (SCO, HP-UX, SunOS, AIX and RedHat Linux).
 Knowledge of LINUX Internals/ System programming/Inter Process Communication and Shell Scripting.